 It makes sense: Stoic philosophy operates in a world of logic and reason – a realm in which I’ve always felt comfortable.
-When a group of big-thinking Greek and Roman philosophers devote their lives, and the best part of a hundred years, to searching for a way for man to live a better life, you can’t help but think they must have stumbled across something important in their quest.
+When a group of big-thinking Greek and Roman philosophers devote their lives, and the best part of 300 years, to searching for a way for man to live a better life, you can’t help but think they must have stumbled across something important in their quest.
 And, having done the work, they simply wanted to share it.
 All we really have to do to benefit from their wisdom is read what they had to say and, if it makes sense, practice the lessons they learned.

-The Stoics believe there are fundamental rules we should live by – noble virtues to aspire to (wisdom, courage, justice and temperance), ways to respond – both as an individual and for the common good; guidelines to steer you in the right direction, even in the darkest of circumstances.
+The Stoics believe there are fundamental rules we should live by – noble virtues to aspire to (wisdom, courage, justice and moderation), ways to respond – both as an individual and for the common good; guidelines to steer you in the right direction, even in the darkest of circumstances.

 It provides perspective: By reading about the personal lives of several principals of Stoic philosophy, I’ve recognised that variations of my personal challenges In life have been going on for thousands of years and to millions of other people (ok, so maybe non of us has ripped our chest open like Cato on a matter of principle).
 As I read more about Stoicism, I came to better understand – for example – that the ebbs and flows of good and bad fortune are inevitable parts of the human condition, that bad things happen to all of us and that the best we can do is prepare for them; that there’s absolutely nothing to be gained by worrying about the things we can’t change; that there’s a “right way” to respond to most circumstances; that, even in the most challenging situations, you can only do your best.